Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Display information/Identify graphics/README.md

 # Identify graphics

-Display an alert message when a graphic is clicked.
+Display an alert message when a graphic is tapped.

 ![Image of identify graphics](identify-graphics.png)